-The risk control assessment is also divided into three phases:
+The risk control assessment is also divided into different phases:

-- Phase 1: supervisors gather data; - Phase 2: supervisors produce a formal compliance check for credit risk control; - Phase 3: supervisors carry out a more in-depth credit risk assessment, taking into account supervisory judgement regarding the bank specificities and applying constrained judgement.
+- Phase 1: supervisors gather data; - Phase 31: supervisors conduct a more in-depth credit risk assessment, taking into account a formal compliance check, which was previously performed in Phase 2, and the supervisory judgement regarding the bank specificities and applying constrained judgement.

-The assessment of credit risk covers both risk level and control and is combined to form an overall credit risk assessment.
-It summarises the supervisory view in an overall credit risk score of between one and four (with qualifiers) and a main rationale for the score.
+The assessment of credit risk covers both risk level and risk control and is combined to form an overall credit risk assessment.
+It summarises the supervisory view in an overall credit risk score of between 1 and 4 (with qualifiers) and a main rationale for the score.